ibiruai/ibiruai.github.io/en/help/index.md

 ## How to use powers?

-<span style="color: darkblue">Passive powers</span> are used automatically.
-To use <span style="color: green">active powers</span> you have to bind a key to +power#.
+<span class="passive-power">Passive powers</span> are used automatically.
+To use <span class="active-power">active powers</span> you have to bind a key to +power#.
 In order to bind a key, you must open your console and use the bind command: bind "key" "command".
 In this case, the command is "+power#".
 Here are some examples:

 - bind f +power1
 - bind mouse3 +power2

-You can have only up to 3 <span style="color: green">active powers</span>.
+You can have only up to 3 <span class="active-power">active powers</span>.
 You can have 10 superpowers in total (you get one slot each level).

 ## List of powers